amazon-ion/ion-docs/guides/cookbook.md

 generate a symbol table containing the column names.
 This reduces encoding size and improves read efficiency.

-### Using a local symbol table

-Local symbol tables are managed internally by Ion readers and writers.
-No application configuration is required to tell Ion readers or writers that local symbol tables should be used.

 <script>writeTabs()</script>
 <div class="tabpane C" markdown="1">
 ```c